Perversities and Blights

 - Blight - Text by M. Alan Kazlev

-A malign entity that uses perversion attacks to increase its own power.
+A malign transapient-level entity that uses that attempts to subvert or seize control of other entities to increase its own power.

 - Bunny Plague, The - Text by Daniel Eliot Boese